Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Structure constants for the equivariant cohomology rings of divisive weighted Grassmann orbifolds with integer coefficients

 \section{Structure constants for the equivariant cohomology rings of divisive weighted Grassmann orbifolds with integer coefficients}

-In this section, first we revisit the $T^n$-equivariant cohomology ring of divisive weighted Grassmann orbifolds with integer coefficients as introduced in \cite{BS}.
-Our focus lies on studying the multiplication formulae in the integral equivariant cohomology ring of a divisive weighted Grassmann orbifold.
-We consider a basis of the aforementioned ring as a $\ZZ[y_1,\dots,y_n]$ module and compute all the equivariant structure constants concerning that basis.
-Moreover, we demonstrate the positivity of the equivariant structur constants.
+In this section, we explore the $T^n$-equivariant cohomology ring of divisive weighted Grassmann orbifolds with integer coefficients.
+Our main focus lies on studying the multiplication formulae in the integral equivariant cohomology ring of divisive weighted Grassmann orbifolds.
+We consider the equivariant Schubert basis of the aforementioned ring as a $\ZZ[y_1,\dots,y_n]$ algebra and compute all the structure constants concerning that basis.
+Moreover, we demonstrate the positivity of the equivariant structure constants.